marcofanavigator/A-Universal-Scale-in-Galaxy-Dynamics/README.md

 Together, we explored data, tested models, refined methods, and produced this work in record time.

 **This project is dedicated to the idea that science belongs to everyone.**

+## 🌍 Get Involved
+- ⭐ Star this repo if you find the idea inspiring
+- 🐛 Open issues for feedback or critiques
+- 🔄 Fork to test, replicate, or challenge the model

 ---